Indian Army Moves K9 Vajra (Thunder) To Ladakh Border As China’s PLA Amasses New Artillery Weapons

 On November 28, the Indian Army’s Vice Chief of Staff, Lt.
 Gen. CP Mohanty, visited eastern Ladakh to review the military’s preparedness.

-Recently, there were media reports, saying PLA’s Xinjiang Military Command received many new artillery systems, including the PCL-181, PCL-161, and PHL-03 MLRS.
+Recently, media reports said the PLA’s Xinjiang Military Command received many new artillery systems, including the PCL-181, PCL-161, and PHL-03 MLRS.

 While the Indian Army has not publicized much about its deployment along the Line of Actual Control, the de facto border with China, it has fought a few battles in the past in high mountains and is perhaps the most experienced force in high-altitude warfare globally.

-Also, the service has inducted many new systems in recent years after a long gap, that include the American M777 lightweight howitzers, K9 Vajra-T, Dhanush.
-Some are being developed including Pinaka Mk-II and Advanced Towed Artillery Gun System (ATAGS).
+Also, the service has inducted many new systems in recent years after a long gap, including the American M777 lightweight howitzers, K9 Vajra-T, and Dhanush.
+Some are being developed, including Pinaka Mk-II and Advanced Towed Artillery Gun System (ATAGS).

 The Army tweeted two images of Lt.
 Gen. Mohanty’s Ladakh visit with one showing the K-9 Vajra SPH in the background.